 by Ron Kurtus (revised 14 November 2012)

-The rate of oscillating movement of electrical charges determines the frequency of electromagnetic radiation.
-A simple equation shows the relationship between frequency and wavelength.
 The full electromagnetic spectrum shows an enormous range of frequencies.
 An important part of that range is the visible light spectrum.

 Questions you may have include: